FabioMiguel2000/JavaMinusMinus/README.md

 3. High-level and low-level optimization: high-level optimizations are applied to the AST, OLLIR is generated, and low-level optimizations are applied in OLLIR.
 4. Code generation: Jasmin code is generated from the input OLLIR.

 ## Semantic Analysis
-**SEMANTIC ANALYSIS: (Refer the semantic rules implemented by your tool.)

 ### Symbol Table